imkumawat/Infracloud/README.md

 - Click on __Try it out__
 - Click on __Execute__
 - And observe the __Server Response__
+- Copy the short url returned in __Server Response__ and paste in new tab and hit enter
+- You will be redirected to original url
 # Running Server in local machine

 Installing the dependencies and devDependencies